kojodastorm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions This will create a directory and assign it permissions
 <H2>13.
 Change group
 13-change_group This will change the group owner of the file
 <H2>14.
 Owner and group
 100-change_owner_and_group This will change the group and owner of the file
+<H2>15.
+Symbolic links
+101-symbolic_link_permissions This will change the group and owner of a symbolic link